rewbs/sd-parseq/README.md

 ## Development

-Parseq is currently a front-end only React app.
+Parseq is currently a front-end React app.
 It is part way through a conversion from Javascript to Typescript.
-There is currently no back-end: persistence is entirely in browser indexdb storage via [Dexie.js](https://dexie.org/).
+There is currently very little back-end: by default, persistence is entirely in browser indexdb storage via [Dexie.js](https://dexie.org/).
+Signed-in users can optionally upload data to a Firebase-backed datastore.

 You'll need `node` and `npm` on your system before you get started.

 There is a severe lack of tests, which I will remedy one day. :)